buhrmi/simpwars/README.md

 ## Developers

 **This sections deals with developing SimpWars itself.**
-To run the bot locally or on your own server, you need to install some dependencies.
+To run the game locally or on your own server, you need to install some dependencies.

 ### Dependencies